 My very favorite way to introduce peanut butter for the first time is to make it into a fluffy puree.
 It’s so easy, it’s good, and it’s very nutritious with health fats and protein.
 It’s a perfect no-cook baby food to make at home.

-It’s smooth, flavorful, and can be stored for later too.
+It’s smooth and flavorful and can be stored for later, too.

 How to Make Peanut Butter Puree Step-by-Step

-Here’s a look at how to make a simple peanut butter puree for a baby.
+Here’s a look at how to make a simple peanut butter baby food.

 TIP: Room temperature peanut butter and/or warmish water make this come together a little more easily than cold peanut butter.